 Unofficial transcripts are available through Mosaic.
 Access is available to view and print on demand through the My Academics tab.
-You can also request an official transcript through Mosaic with options to include in-person pick-up (GH-108) or mail.
+You can also request an official transcript through Mosaic with options to include official paper transcript via mail, rush official paper transcript and official e-transcript through Parchment ordering services, in-person pick-up (GH-108) or mail.
 For rush, courier or fax requests processing charges will apply.
 More information can be found through the Office of the Registrar.

-Universal Health Insurance Plan (UHIP) for Visa Students
+University Health Insurance Plan (UHIP) for International Students